RobotCasserole1736/CasseroleWebserver2/spec.md

 Possible - support on/off images to do line-art?
 Support alpha-channel.

-#### Text Widget
+#### Text

 has a title, and displays arbitrary text.

 #### Autonomous Chooser

-NT entry listing all possible autonomous modes (name + index).
-Additional entries for "desired" and "selected".
-Clients manipulate "desired" and confirm the server's got it via "selected".

-Server should be able to reuturn the selected autonomous mode to the user.
+Special case - Takes in the following:

+Calibration Reference - "Desired" auto routine - integer Signal Reference - "Actual" auto routine - integer

+Some mapping of strings to integers to have nice human names for the autonomous routines

+Uses that mapping to display everything nicely to thhe user

 #### Cameras

+Special case: takes in either a raw string for the URL to the camera stream, or some CameraServer reference info to derive the reference string from NT.

 Should be able to full-screen.
-Should be able to select from CameraServer reference to mjpg url.
+Config for client-side rotation?
+Client-side cursor overlay (needs additional signal input config)?

 #### Stylistic Inspiration